kubernetes/community/contributors/devel/kubemark-guide.md

 If you need to debug master machine you can do similar things as you do on your ordinary master.
 The difference between Kubemark setup and ordinary setup is that in Kubemark etcd is run as a plain docker container, and all master components are run as normal processes.
-There’s no Kubelet overseeing them.
+There's no Kubelet overseeing them.
 Logs are stored in exactly the same place, i.e. `/var/logs/` directory.
 Because binaries are not supervised by anything they won't be restarted in the case of a crash.